aucad/cge/README.md

 # Constrained adversarial attacks

 This is an experimental setup that demonstrates adding constraints to universal adversarial machine learning evasion attacks.
-We introduce a _constraint validation algorithm_ that guarantees generated evasive adversarial examples satisfy domain constraints.
+We introduce a _constraint validation_ algorithm that guarantees generated evasive adversarial examples satisfy domain constraints.
-We call examples that satisfy domain constraints _valid_.
+We call evasive examples that satisfy domain constraints _valid_.

 This implementation allows to run various adversarial evasion attacks, enhanced with our constraint validation algorithm, on different data sets and classifiers.
 The following options are included.